Select Bus Service: M23

-After lengthy consultation, the M23 was converted to SBS on November 6, 2016, replacing the identical local counterpart bus line.
+After lengthy consultation, the M23 was converted to SBS in November 2016, replacing the identical local counterpart bus line.
 Unlike the former local line, the westbound stop on 5th Avenue and two bi-directional stops on Lexington Avenue are not served by this line.
 The M23 is based out of the Michael J. Quill Bus Depot.
-The M23 is the fifth corridor in Manhattan and the sixth Manhattan bus line to have Select Bus Service.
+It is the fifth corridor in Manhattan and the sixth Manhattan bus line to have Select Bus Service.

 M79

 The M79 local bus route was identified as a heavily traveled corridor in a 2009 study by the DOT and NYCTA, and in a December 2013 study by the Pratt Center for Community Development of Brooklyn.
-It was converted to SBS on May 21, 2017.
+It was converted to SBS in May 2017.
+The M79 is based out of the Michael J. Quill Depot.

 Bx6

-On September 3, 2017, the Bx6 SBS service was split from the existing Bx6 local service.
+In September 2017, the Bx6 SBS service was split from the existing Bx6 local service.
 The Bx6 SBS initially operated a similar route to the local, but the eastbound SBS route followed the westbound local route instead of exiting the Macombs Dam Bridge to Jerome Avenue.
 The Bx6 SBS supplements the existing Bx6 local service, making stops at select high-ridership locations and all transfers points to Metro-North and subways.
-In late 2019, it was announced that the Bx6 SBS route's eastern terminus would be relocated from Hunts Point to Soundview, along the path of the Bx5 route, with the change set to take effect in the summer of 2023 once MetroCard has been retired.
+In late 2019, it was announced that the Bx6 SBS route's eastern terminus would be relocated from Hunts Point to Soundview, along the path of the Bx5 route, with the change set to take effect in 2024 once MetroCard has been retired.

 The Bx6 SBS is based out of the West Farms Bus Depot, as is the Bx6 local.
-It is also the third Bronx Bus line to have Select Bus Service and the first one since the Bx41 on June 30, 2013.
-It is also the first SBS to run a full CNG Fleet.
-The Bx6 is also the MTA's 15th Select Bus Service line to date.
+It is the third Bronx Bus line to have Select Bus Service and the first one since the Bx41 in June 2013, as well as the first SBS line to run a CNG Fleet.
+The Bx6 is the MTA's 15th Select Bus Service line to date.

 The Bx6 corridor is the first to use bus lanes in the median of the street at the E 161st Street/Sheridan-Sherman Avenues stops, as opposed to curbside or offset bus lanes.
 The median bus lanes supposedly speeds up traffic by going around double-parked cars.
 Originally, a similar provision of median bus lanes was planned for the 34th Street Corridor in Manhattan.
 A planned "Busway" would have seen both the M34 and M34A SBS lines run along 34th Street in a special two-lane corridor with vehicular traffic travelling in only one direction (westbound after 6th Avenue/Broadway; eastbound after 5th Avenue), this was eventually scrapped and replaced with curbside and offset bus lanes along 34th Street with bus bulbs at selected bus stops (see above).
 The Bx6 SBS is 6.2 mi long.